 The internal cavity of your oven is the area most likely to get grimy and greasy through continued use.

-- Start off by switching off your oven at the mains and laying out newspapers on the floor next to your oven to catch any dirt.
+- Switch off your oven at the mains and lay out newspaper on the floor to catch any dirt.

-- First, use a dry brush to scrub off any initial bits of caked on food and sweep them onto the newspaper.
+- Use a dry brush to get rid of caked on food and sweep them onto the newspaper.

-- Next, spray the interior of the oven with whichever cleaning products you’ve chosen to use.
-Make sure you get the sides, corners and ceiling, but avoid spraying the fan or the gas supply elements and pilot light if it’s a gas oven.
+- Spray the interior of the oven with your chosen cleaning product.
+Avoid spraying the fan or the gas supply elements and pilot light if it’s a gas oven.
 Leave the product on for the required amount of time.

-- If you’re using a baking soda and vinegar paste, it’s a good idea to leave it on overnight, as it will need longer to work.
+- If you’re using a baking soda and vinegar paste, leave it on overnight, as it will need longer to work.

-- Finally, use your scrubbing brushes and scourers to sweep away the cleaning products and debris.
+- Finally, sweep away the cleaning product and debris.
 Make sure you wear rubber gloves and don't let the products touch your skin.

-If you have a double oven, or your main oven includes a grill, look out for the option of a drop down grill.
+If you have a double oven, or your main oven includes a grill, look out for the option of a folding grill.
 This means you can move the grill heating element aside and clean behind it.

-If your oven has a pyrolytic function, you should run these programs about once a month, following the instructions provided by the manufacturer.
-You’ll still need to sweep out or wipe down the interior of the oven, but you should need less elbow grease than with a regular oven.
+If your oven has a , you should use this about once a month, following the instructions provided by the manufacturer.
+You’ll still need to wipe away ash from the incinerated food, but this won't take much elbow grease.

 Oven racks are usually relatively straightforward to clean as you can easily remove and soak them.